corbin-c/jukeberry/README.md

 ## Use

 Run (or append to `~/.profile` for launch on login): `node server.js`.
-Browse to `localhost:3000` (or to whatever your IP is).
+Browse to `localhost:5000` (or to whatever your IP is).
+Port may be customed by setting the `PORT` environment variable.
-You might want to redirect incoming connections on port 80 to port 3000 with `iptables`.
+You might want to redirect incoming connections on port 80 to port 5000 with `iptables`.